 North American Plate - 75,900,000 sq km

-The North American Plate is the world’s second largest tectonic plate.
-It consists of continental crust and oceanic crust.
+The North American Plate is the world’s second-largest tectonic plate.
+It consists of both continental crust and oceanic crust.
 The plate’s continental crust is made up of most of North America and Iceland.
 The North American plate is responsible for the formation of the Mid-Atlantic Ridge, a mountain chain beneath the Atlantic Ocean.
 A few hot spots underneath the plate are responsible for active seismic activity, the most famous example of which may be the Yellowstone geyser.

 Eurasian Plate - 67,800,000 sq km

 The Eurasian Plate has an estimated area of 67,800,000 square kilometers.
 It is the third-largest of the major tectonic plates.
 Most of the continents of Europe and Asia are in the Eurasian Plate.
 Several geological formations can be found on this plate, the most prominent of which is the Himalayan Range.
 The Himalayan mountains formed as a result of the collision between the Eurasian Plate and the Indian Plate.
 The Eurasian Plate is a geologically active plate, with volcanoes and earthquakes occurring in its territory.

 The African plate is the fourth largest tectonic plate with an estimated area of 61,300,000 square kilometers.
 Most of the African continent is on the African Plate.
 The African Plate also includes substantial parts of the Indian and Atlantic Oceans.
 The Plate is slowly splitting at the East African Rift Valley which runs from the Red Sea to Kenya.
 Notably, the Italian island of Sicily is also a part of the African Plate.

 The Antarctic Plate encompasses the entire continent of Antarctica, as well as the nearby oceans.
 It is the fifth-largest plate on earth.
 It is also the world’s southernmost plate.